TuanDao2002/s3877347_Assignment1_COSC2440/README.md

-A student enrollment management system with Java
+A Student Enrollment Management System with Java